What is DMARC & Why Does It Matter for Your Email Campaigns?

 • Go to your DNS provider or domain registrar

-• Or give it to your IT team to set up
+• Or pass this to your IT team to configure

-Reports are where you find real insights.
+Reports are where the real insights live.
 There are two types:

-• RUA (Aggregate Reports): Shows a summary of all emails sent from your domain
+• RUA (Aggregate Reports): A summary of all emails sent from your domain — including pass/fail rates by source.

-• RUF (Forensic Reports): Shows details about emails that failed authentication
+• RUF (Forensic Reports): Detailed information about individual emails that failed authentication.

 What to look for:

-• Suspicious IP addresses are trying to send an email
+• Suspicious IP addresses attempting to send email on your behalf

-Once you know all your legitimate senders are set up correctly, move toward enforcement:
+Once you've confirmed all legitimate senders are correctly authenticated, move toward enforcement:

 Common Pitfalls in DMARC for Email Marketing